gold star for USAHOF

 Note: Football lists are based on an amalgamation of tenure, traditional statistics, advanced statistics, playoff statistics, and post-season accolades.

-Austin Ekeler is an interesting Running Back to rank on any list, as to date, he has yet to break 1,000 Yards on the ground in a season, but year-by-year, he has become a better dual-threat back in professional football.
-Undrafted from Western State in 2017, Ekeler made the Chargers, playing in a reserve capacity, but would break out in…
+Austin Ekeler is an intriguing running back to rank on any list, as to date, he has yet to rush for over 1,000 yards in a season.
+However, year by year, he has proven himself to be a solid dual-threat back in professional football.
+Undrafted from Western State in 2017, Ekeler made the Chargers, playing in a reserve capacity, but…

 Billy Shields was with the San Diego Chargers for the vast majority of his career, where the Offensive Tackle was drafted in the Sixth Round in 1975, after coming out of Georgia Tech.